pretix/pretix-docs/docs/trust/fiscal/switzerland.md

 We are not aware of specific requirements on cash registers in Switzerland.
 Therefore, we believe pretixPOS can generally be used in Switzerland.

-For receipts exceeding CHF 400, an invoice including the recipient address must be issued, which is currently not possible using pretixPOS ([Art.
+For receipts exceeding CHF 400, you must issue an invoice including the recipient address, which is currently not possible using pretixPOS ([Art.
 26 (3) MWSTG](https://www.fedlex.admin.ch/eli/cc/2009/615/de#art_26)).

 Generic requirements to create complete, correct and audit-proof data on all sales apply to cash registers as well (e.g. [Art 957a OR](https://www.fedlex.admin.ch/eli/cc/27/317_321_377/de#part_4/tit_32/chap_1/lvl_A)).